Amir Arli

-Amir Emin Arli (Arlı; born 5 January 2003) is a professional footballer who plays as a midfielder for Championnat National 2 club Jura Sud.
-Born in France, he is a youth international for Turkey.
+Amir Emin Arli (Arlı; born 5 January 2003) is a professional footballer who plays as a midfielder for Régional 1 club PVFC Oyonnax.
+Born in France, he has been called up by both Turkey and France at youth international level.

-Professional career
+Club career

 A youth product of Plastics Vallée and Jura Sud Foot, Arli joined the youth academy of Dijon in 2018.
 After working his way up their youth categories, Arli signed his first professional contract with the club on 17 May 2021.
 He made his professional debut with Dijon in a 3–0 Ligue 2 win over Nancy on 21 December 2021.

 On 20 June 2022, Arli signed a three-year contract with Samsunspor in Turkey.

 International career

 Born in France, Arli is of Turkish descent.
-He represented the Turkey U16s for a pair of friendlies in February 2019.
+In 2018, he was called up to the France U16s, before playing for the Turkey U16s for a pair of friendlies in February 2019.
+In September 2020, he was called up to the France U18s.